Some open problems on multiple ergodic averages: Some useful notions

 \item {\em good for multiple recurrence of commuting transformations} if it is good for $\ell$-recurrence of commuting transformations for every $\ell\in \N$. \end{itemize} \end{definition}

 The fact that the sequence $(n)$ is good for multiple recurrence of powers corresponds to the multiple recurrence result of H.~Furstenberg~\cite{Fu77}, and the fact that it is good for multiple recurrence of commuting transformations corresponds to the multidimensional extension of this result of H.~Furstenberg and Y.~Katznelson~\cite{FuK79}.
-Further examples of sequences that are good for multiple recurrence of commuting transformations include: integer polynomials with zero constant term \cite{BL96}, the shifted primes (\cite{WZ11} for powers and \cite{BLZ11} in general), integer polynomials with zero constant term evaluated at the shifted primes (\cite{WZ11} for powers and \cite{FrHK11} in general), several generalized polynomial sequences \cite{BeMc10}, and some random sequences of zero density \cite{FrLW11}.
+Further examples of sequences that are good for multiple recurrence of commuting transformations include: integer polynomials with zero constant term \cite{BL96}, the shifted primes (see \cite{WZ11} for powers and \cite{BLZ11} in general), integer polynomials with zero constant term evaluated at the shifted primes (see \cite{WZ11} for powers and \cite{FrHK11} in general), arbitrary shifts of integers with an even (or odd) number of prime factors \cite{FH15b}, several generalized polynomial sequences \cite{BeMc10}, and some random sequences of integers of zero density \cite{FrLW11}.
 The sequence $([n^c])$, where $c\in \R$ is positive, is known to be good for multiple recurrence of powers \cite{FrW09} (see also \cite{Fr10}), but if $c\in \R\setminus \Q$ is greater than $1$, it is not known whether it is good for multiple recurrence of commuting transformations.
-Examples of sequences that are good for $\ell$-recurrence of powers but are not good for $(\ell+1)$-recurrence of powers can be found in \cite{FrLW06}.
+Examples of sequences that are good for $\ell$-recurrence of powers but are not good for $(\ell+1)$-recurrence of powers can be found in \cite{FrLW06, FrLW14, HKM15}.